tumetus/tuomokankaanpaa/public/blog-posts/rich-text-editing-in-react-with-draft-js-course/index.md

 title: "Rich text editing in React with Draft.js - Course"
 date: "2019-06-06"
 coverImage: "NEW-ONLINE-COURSE.png"
+description: "Do you want to add rich text to your React application?
+Draft.js is great way to do that but it can be difficult to get started.
+Not after this course!
+You learn all the basics of Draft.js on the course."
+excerpt: "Do you want to add rich text to your React application?
+Draft.js is great way to do that but it can be difficult to get started.
+Not after this course!
+You learn all the basics of Draft.js on the course."
+tags: draft.js, course, javascript, web development
 ---

 I am excited to announce that the course "Rich text editing in React with Draft.js" is now LIVE!
 It is an online course that I created.
 It is something that I have been working on quite a bit lately.
 The course is basics course for Draft.js so if you are not yet familiar with the basics of Draft.js, this course is for you!